praveenmittal1983/Spark-Python-Sample/README.md

 ## Running Spark UI

-1. While container is running, Spark UI can be accessed from local machine browser through URL [http://localhost:4040]
+1. While container is running, Spark UI can be accessed from local machine browser using URL [http://localhost:4040]